telliott99/covid/examples.md

 	US  2820368 2868846 2916232 2974609 3032316
 	>

 The ``-p`` flag normalizes to population.

 Not all locations have the population entered so this may fail.
+All the US states are there, as well as countries of the EU.

 	> p3 analyze.py US -N 5 -n 5 -p
 	            07/05 07/06 07/07 07/08 07/09